Gia Ford

-Molly Emma Elizabeth McCormick (born 28 November 1996), known professionally as Gia Ford, is an English singer-songwriter.
+Molly Emma Elizabeth McCormick (born 28 November 1996), known professionally as Gia Ford, is an English singer-songwriter and guitarist.
 She began her career under Dirty Hit with the mixtapes/EPs Poster Boy (2019) and Murder in the Dark (2020).
 After signing to Chrysalis Records, she released her debut album Transparent Things (2024).

 Early life

 Molly Emma Elizabeth McCormick was born in Sheffield.
 Her parents' divorced when she was a baby, thus she grew up between there and Wilmslow, Cheshire.

 Career

 Ford signed with Dirty Hit in 2019, through which she released her debut seven-track mixtape Poster Boy that October, produced by Fred Macpherson of Spector, preceded by the singles "Turbo Dreams" and "God, Cameras, Everyone".
 This was followed by the nine-track Murder in the Dark in spring 2020, which she reunited with Macpherson to produce.
 The singles "Sleeping In Your Garden" and "This Town" were released in August and November respectively.
 She wrote the latter with Låpsley and Steph Marziano; it was a BBC Music Introducing selection in December.

 In the interim, Ford collaborated with Chili Palmer on the track "Cocktail Nights" and released the single "A Car Crash for Two" in 2022.
 Ford made her festival debut at the 2022 Tramlines Festival.
 Ford exited her contract with Dirty Hit, later alleging mistreatment of her girlfriend, and signed with Chrysalis Records in 2023, sharing the singles "Alligator" and "Falling in Love Again" under the new label.
 She supported Marika Hackman on the UK and EU legs of her tour in spring 2024 and performed at Latitude Festival and the Green Man Festival.
 She also booked The Great Escape Festival and joined other artists in calling on the festival to drop Barclays as a sponsor.

 Ford released her debut studio album Transparent Things in September 2024, which was accompanies by the singles "Poolside", "Loveshot", "Paint Me Like a Woman" and "Try Changing" throughout the year.
 A further standalone single "Earth Return" followed in November, as well as headline tour dates and a Live at Leeds gig.

 In 2025, Elton John named Ford an up-and-coming artist.
+In June 2026, Ford released "At Least For Now" as a single for her album A Room Within A Room.
+The album is scheduled to release on September 18, 2026.